Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What's the difference between the models?

-All three models share the same pocket spring core, natural latex comfort layer, and zippered cover.
-The only difference is microspring layers.
+All three models use the same basic design: honeycomb pocket springs, a natural latex comfort layer, and a zippered cover.
+The model difference is micro spring layers.
+The firmness range decides the spring tension and latex firmness.

 - 5cm natural latex comfort layer + purple foam buffer over springs

-**Cloud** — More cushioning, firmness range 2-16.
+**Cloud** — Maximum cushioning, firmness range 2-19.
 Our most popular.

 ## Which model should I choose?

-All three models use the same materials — you're choosing how much cushioning you want.
+All three models use the same material types — honeycomb pocket springs, natural latex, and a zippered cover.
+You're choosing how much cushioning you want from micro springs.

-**Cooper** — Less cushioning.
-No microsprings.
-Best for those who prefer sleeping "on" the mattress with a firmer, more direct feel.
+**Cooper** — Responsive cushioning.
+No micro springs — a direct feel with less cushioning.
+Best for those who prefer sleeping "on" the mattress rather than "in" it.

-**Aurora** — Medium cushioning.
-1,600 microsprings (queen).
-A balanced option for those who want some pressure relief without too much sink.
+**Aurora** — Balanced cushioning.
+1,600 micro springs (queen).
+A balanced option for those who want some pressure relief.

-**Cloud** — More cushioning.
-3,200 microsprings (queen).
-Our most popular — chosen by 69% of our customers (Aurora 19%, Cooper 12% over the last 3 months).
-The extra microsprings cushion shoulders and hips, which is why side sleepers tend to prefer it.
+**Cloud** — Maximum cushioning.
+3,200 micro springs (queen).
+Our most popular.
+The extra micro springs cushion shoulders and hips, which is why side sleepers tend to prefer it.

 ## How do the springs work?